 Registration is not obligatory, but Senegal guarantees the protection of industrial property rights through legal texts in accordance with international standards.
-The Senegalese government body responsible for managing intellectual property rights is the Senegalese Agency for Industrial Property and Technological Innovation (ASPIT) which is in the Ministry of Industrial Development and Small and Medium Industries.
-Trademarks, industrial designs, and patents are regulated by national legislation based on the Bangui Agreement on Trademarks, Patents, and Industrial Designs of 1977 (revised in 1999).
+The Senegalese government body responsible for managing intellectual property rights is the Senegalese Agency for Industrial Property and Technological Innovation (ASPIT) which is in the Ministry of Industrial Development and Small and Medium Industries (ACRONYM).
+Geographical Indications, trademarks, industrial designs, and patents are regulated by national legislation based on the Bangui Agreement on Trademarks, Patents, and Industrial Designs of 1977 (revised in 1999).
+For more information on registration procedures, and other related information, please visit here.